 "In general, the sustainable yield of a basin is the amount of groundwater that can be withdrawn annually without causing undesirable results.
-Sustainable yield is referenced in SGMA as part of the estimated basin-wide water budget and as the outcome of avoiding undesirable results.
+Sustainable yield is referenced in SGMA as part of the estimated basinwide water budget and as the outcome of avoiding undesirable results.

-Sustainable yield estimates are part of SGMA's required basin-wide water budget.
+Sustainable yield estimates are part of SGMA's required basinwide water budget.
 Section 354.18(b)(7) of the GSP Regulations requires that an estimate of the basin's sustainable yield be provided in the GSP (or in the coordination agreement for basins with multiple GSPs).
-A single value of sustainable yield must be calculated basin-wide.
+A single value of sustainable yield must be calculated basinwide.
 This sustainable yield estimate can be helpful for estimating the projects and programs needed to achieve sustainability."

 Groundwater elevations simulated in the projected 2070 model scenario compared to minimum thresholds, indicate undesirable results are unlikely.
 Therefore, average annual pumping in the 2070 projected simulation can be used as an estimate of sustainable yield for the Subbasin.
 However, the 2070 groundwater budget indicates an average annual negative change in groundwater storage of 400 AF.
-Accordingly, this number is subtracted from average annual projected 2070 simulated pumping values to develop the sustainable yield, resulting in a sustainable yield of 171,800 AF of groundwater pumping per year.
+Accordingly, this number is subtracted from average annual projected 2070 simulated pumping value (172,200 AF) to develop the sustainable yield, resulting in a sustainable yield of 171,800 AF of groundwater pumping per year.
+The Revised GSP addresses the current estimate of the annual change in storage related to overdraft.
+A complete and comprehensive water budget analysis for current and future conditions will be conducted as part of the 5-year Periodic Evaluation in January 2027.
+The GSA recognizes that the updated annual groundwater storage is negative and constitutes overdraft.
+This value of -31,200 AFY will affect the sustainable yield calculation downward.
+The recalculation of the sustainable yield will also be conducted as part of the 5-year Periodic Evaluation.
+Until that time, the 2070 simulated sustainable yield is 141,000 AF.